artemanufrij/graphui/README.md

 make
 ```

-Install and start Play My Music on your system
+Install and start GraphUI on your system
 ```
 sudo make install
 com.github.artemanufrij.graphui